-Motion 7: The Board recommends that Section 3.6 (a) of the Society Constitution be amended from the following:
+Motion 7: The Board recommends that Section 3.6 (a) of the Constitution of the Society be amended from the following:

 - (a) Each Director shall hold office for a term of three (3) years. - (b) Thereafter, any retiring Director, if eligible, may be reconsidered by the Society to be nominated and re-elected as a Director.